QwenLM/Qwen-Agent/README.md

 For the 7B models, please use the versions pulled from the official HuggingFace repository after September 25, 2023, as both the code and model weights have changed.

 ## Step 2.
-Deploy Local Database Service
+Deploying Local Database Service

 On your local machine (the machine where you can open the Chrome browser), deploy a database service to manage your browsing history and conversation history: